Yur1yPzdc/nix-dotfiles/README.md

 - This creates `ciadpi` - a local SOCKS5 proxy server in `/scripts/wifi` which can be later run to instantiate it
 - You can exit nix-shell with `exit`.
 To instantiate it to work like [GoodByeDPI](https://github.com/ValdikSS/GoodbyeDPI) run `sh proxy.sh`
 - **NOTE:** upon Hyprland initialization `/scripts/wifi/proxy.sh` will be executed automatically, so don't run it manually

+# 🤝 Contributions
+🎨 If you have stumbled upon great touhou-related artwork that can be used as a wallpaper feel free to recommend adding it into this config